cps-1/docs/docs/core-concepts.md

 CPS1 can also manage external infrastructure necessary for development at runtime, such as services from public cloud vendors, integrating them into the workspace lifecycle using Terraform.

-using our detection technology that can instantly inspect your code, and precisely define requirements like programming languages, frameworks, databases and much more, without the need of any manual configuration.
+!!! tip "Automated New Components with CPS1"

+    Modern Apps are large and complex, with dozens of services, repositories, and dependencies.
+Manually configuring each Component in such cases can be tedious and error-prone.

+    CPS1 uses detection technology to quickly scan multiple source code repositories and accurately identify Stacks, Tasks, Network Ports of Service Components, and Resource Components — such as databases and message brokers — without requiring manual configuration.

 ## The Workspace definition

-A Workspace is a development environment running an App, but with many extra capabilities compared to running the App locally on a developer's laptop.
+In CPS1, a **Workspace** is a development environment that runs an App but offers additional capabilities compared to running the App locally on a developer’s laptop.

-A Workspace resides entirely on the Kubernetes cluster where CPS1 runs and is composed of a combination of Kubernetes Pods, Services and Ingresses.
-For further details on how CPS1 manages your Kubernetes cluster to create the development environments, check the CPS1 Workspace Internals section.
+A Workspace operates entirely on the Kubernetes cluster where CPS1 is deployed.
+You don’t need to worry because CPS1 manages everything transparently, making Kubernetes operations invisible.

+For more details on how CPS1 manages your Kubernetes cluster to create development environments, refer to the [CPS1 Workspace Internals](/workspace-internals) section.
-Overall, you don’t need to worry, because CPS1 manages everything transparently and makes Kubernetes completely invisible.

-A Workspace development environment is created containing a basic Linux commands and with all programming languages and tools that were defined as Stacks for each Service of the running App.
-You don't need to worry about building base images.
+A Workspace development environment includes basic Linux commands, along with all programming languages and tools defined as **Stacks** for each **Component Service** of the running App.
+There is no need to manually build base images.

-Developers will use a Visual Studio Code Web IDE integrated with their workspace and accessible using a web browser, not requiring the installation of any software locally.
+Developers can access the **Workspace** using a integrated Visual Studio Code Web IDE directly from a web browser, eliminating the need for local software installation.

-When the developer access the Visual Studio Code Web IDE, the source code of all Services will be checked out and if a Build Task and Run Task were defined, those services will be running.
+When a developer accesses the Visual Studio Code Web IDE, the source code of all Services will be checked out.
+If a Build Task and Run Task are defined, those services will be running automatically.

+When the developer access the Visual Studio Code Web IDE, the source code of all **Service Components** will be checked out.
+Also, **Service Components** that have a **Run Task** defined will be running.

-For Services that were configured to expose a network port, they will be accessible using a URL that is automatically generated by CPS1.
-For more details, check the Automated Preview Environments section.
+**Service Components** configured to expose a network port will be accessible via a URL automatically generated by CPS1.
+For more information, see the [Automated Preview Environments](/automated-preview-environments) section.

 The lifecycle of a Workspace begins when you create it and ends when you delete it.
 You can disconnect and reconnect to an active Workspace without affecting its running processes.
-You may stop and restart a Workspace without losing changes that you have made.
+Additionally, you can stop and restart a Workspace without losing any changes you have made.

-## The Projects definition
+## The Project definition

-Projects are used to group a collection of Apps and adding and removing collaborators, and managing permissions.
+A **Project** groups a collection of Apps and allows you to manage collaborators and permissions.

-Projects also are used for configuring how the Workspaces for the Apps that belong to a given project will be configured and hold metrics for infrastructure usage and cost management.

-They can be used to reflect your organization team structure and how each team develops an App.
+Projects can mirror your organization’s team structure and how each team develops an App, tracking metrics related to infrastructure usage and cost management.

-The boundaries of which Service Components and Resource Components belong or not to an App and Project definitely varies on a case by case and is very particular for each organization, especially when code and ownership are considered.
-Please refer to our App Design, Microservices and Team Topologies Guide.
+Due to the complexity of modern Apps, the boundaries between which **Service Components** and **Resource Components** belong to an App or Project vary on a case-by-case basis, depending on each organization’s specific needs — especially regarding code and ownership.
+For more details, see our [App Design, Microservices, and Team Topologies](/somewhere) Guide.

-## Summary of concepts
+## Summary of Core Concepts

+- **App**
-- App: a system that performs a business function in your organization
+    - A system that performs a specific business function (e.g., payroll, payment processing).
+    - Provides either a user interface or a public API.
+    - Consists of multiple **Components**.

+- **Component**
-- Component: smallest functional unit that represents a technology-specific part of an App
+    - The smallest unit of an App, representing technology-related parts like backend, frontend, or database.
-- Component types:
+    - Two types: **Service Components** and **Resource Components**.

-  - Service: runs code that typically exposes a network port and has the following attributes:
-    - Source code repository:
-    - Stack:
-    - Port:
-    - Task:
+- **Service Component**:
+    - Runs code, often exposing a network port.
+    - Key attributes: **Code Repository**, **Stacks**, **Tasks**, and **Network Ports**.
+    - Supports **monorepos** (multiple programing languages) and **single programing language** repositories.
+    - **Stacks**: Define runtime and tools (e.g., Python, Node.js).
+    - **Tasks**: Commands used to build, run, or test code.
+    - **Network Ports**: Allow internal and external communication.

-  - Resource:
+- **Resource Component**
+    - External dependencies like databases, caches, or message brokers.
+    - CPS1 supports popular services (e.g., MongoDB, PostgreSQL) and integrates cloud infrastructure via Terraform.
+    - Resource Components are isolated for development within **Workspaces**.

-- Workspace:
+- **Workspace**
+    - A cloud-based development environment managed on a Kubernetes cluster.
+    - Offers enhanced capabilities compared to local development environments.
+    - Accessible via a **Visual Studio Code Web IDE** through a browser.
+    - Automatically checks out and runs code on launch.

-- Project:
+- **Projects**
+    - Group multiple Apps to manage permissions and collaborators.
+    - Mirror the organization’s team structure and track infrastructure usage and costs.
+    - Define ownership and component boundaries based on organizational needs.